Postgraduate Institute of Medical Education and Research

-Postgraduate Institute of Medical Education and Research (PGIMER) is a public medical university in Chandigarh, India.
-It is an 'Institute of National Importance'.
-It has educational, medical research, and training facilities for its students including all specialties, super specialties and sub specialties.
+Postgraduate Institute of Medical Education and Research (PGIMER) is a premier medical school in Chandigarh, India.
+An 'Institute of National Importance', it has educational, research, and training facilities for its students including all specialties, super specialties and sub specialties.
 It is the leading tertiary care hospital of the northern India region and caters to patients from all over Punjab, Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Haryana, Bihar and Uttar Pradesh.
 Apart from the clinical services, PGI also provides training in almost all disciplines of medicine including post graduate and post doctoral degrees, diplomas, Doctor of Philosophy and fellowships.
 There are more than 50 such training courses in the institute.
 The 100-seat MBBS college is expected to start by 2025 at PGI's satellite centre.